sequana/pacbio_qc/README.rst

 This is is the **pacbio_qc** pipeline from the `Sequana <https://sequana.readthedocs.org>`_ projet

-:Overview: Quality control for pacbio BAM files (raw data or CCS files)
+:Overview: Quality control for pacbio datafiles (raw data or CCS files).

-:Input: BAM files provided by Pacbio Sequencers
+:Input: BAM files provided by Pacbio Sequencers.
 :Output: HTML reports with various plots including taxonomic plot
 :Status: production
 :Citation: Cokelaer et al, (2017), ‘Sequana’: a Set of Snakemake NGS pipelines, Journal of Open Source Software, 2(16), 352, JOSS DOI doi:10.21105/joss.00352